-As we enter the 21st century, we find ourselves at a critical point and with very little time – years, not generations – in which to undo environmental damage.
+As we progress in the 21st century, we find ourselves at a critical point and with very little time – years, not generations – in which to undo environmental damage.
 We must now think in terms of “sustained development” - using and managing resources and the environment to maintain a strong economy and preserve a healthy environment today and in the years to come.

 The most important challenge we face today is lack of significant integrated eco-system management solutions to the overall sustainability & quality of the environment.
 The scientific community does not fully understand the risks that synthetic pesticides pose to our environment and our health.
 Many problems await potential solutions, which will be evaluated and demonstrated.
 It may take years of research to uncover the answers.
 The economics of potential solutions are also under scrutiny.
 Lack of training is also often cited as an obstacle to the wider adoption of sustained development practices.
 This includes development and adoption of “Integrated Pest Management” (IPM) strategies.